 - Offer coaching and classes via videos

-- Preach your core values in a long article that stays in the app and is titled “why we rule”… or something similar
+- Preach your core values in a long article that remains in the app

-- Offer monthly one-on-ones and give out appointments over the app
+- Offer monthly one-on-ones and give out appointments via the app

 - Establish clear goals and put them in a checklist on the app

-Just because you are going online, that doesn’t mean you have to lower your quality expectations, but rather that you have to change your attitude concerning what quality means.
-On mobile channels getting the right message out in time is more important than getting it out without typos and with professionally done graphics or pictures.
-Be prepared to write articles as you go.
+Just because you're going online, that doesn’t mean you have to lower your expectations regarding quality, but rather that you have change your attitude concerning what quality means.
+On mobile channels, getting the right message out in time is more important than getting it out without typos and with professionally done graphics or pictures.
+Be prepared to write articles on the fly.
 See content publishing as an ongoing process in contrast to the four deadlines you worked towards with your printed employee magazine.
-Be prepared for much more direct feedback in comments, likes and usage statistics and adopt quickly.
+Be prepared for much more direct feedback in comments, likes, and usage statistics, and adopt quickly.

 Customer Example: “We used to publish a quarterly employee newspaper.
-We would put those articles as well as some smaller articles on an ongoing basis onto our intranet start page.
-Usually this would be between 2 and 4 articles per week.
-With our employee app we now publish the same amount of articles per day.
-That’s not because we have become more creative in how we create new articles: Due to the success of the app we get more and more inquiries from other departments to share their news via the app.
+We would put those articles—as well as some smaller ones—onto our intranet start page on an ongoing basis.
+Usually this would be between two to four articles per week.
+With our employee app, we now publish the same amount of articles per day.
+That’s not because we've become more creative in how we create new content: Due to the success of the app, we get more and more inquiries from other departments to share their news via the app.
 That way the content writes itself.”

 Your priorities should be:

-Communicate timely news: In comparison to a magazine your new aim is not to collect the most important news from the last four months and write long perfect articles about them but rather to always publish what's new.
-This process entails that things might be a bit more gritty.
-But also more interesting and timely.
+Communicate timely news: In comparison to a magazine your new aim is not to collect the most important news from the last four months and write long in-depth articles about them, but rather to always publish what's new.
+This means that things might be a bit more gritty, but they'll also be more interesting and timely.

-Ensure usability: Even before security usability is the number one thing you have to ensure in your mobile app.
-Make it easy and all information accessible within three layers of navigation.
+Ensure usability: Even before security, usability is the number-one thing you have to ensure in your mobile app.
+Make it easy and be sure that all information is accessible within three layers of navigation.
 Usability applies to content, too though.
 Consider the content rules above and remember that shorter pieces with more images will be read more often.

-In-depth articles: While before these pieces made up the majority of the content it has now become less important.
+In-depth articles: While previously these pieces made up the majority of your content, it's now less important.

-For the new process to work remember to make content creation open to your employees.
-Traditionally content was created by very few chosen writers and editors but the mobile version now enables everybody to write their own news posts and comments, in addition to using pictures and videos.
-While you can still decide who does what over administration rights, it is very effective to open up the writing process to all departments.
-This leads to a higher relevance in the topics for your employees, because they come from their own ranks.
-As a manager you can’t know everything, especially considering different locations.
-Let your workforce write about topics that are current, interest them, and will increase the usage.
-For example, create local news channels and enable local staff to fill it with content.
-This way you enable local staff to use the app to reach their local audience and leverage this to get rid of all those underground employee magazine projects going on.
+For the new process to work, remember to make content creation open to all of your employees.
+Traditionally, content was created by very few chosen writers and editors but a mobile channel now enables everyone to write their own news posts and comments, in addition to using pictures and videos.
+While you can use administration rights to still decide who does what, it's very effective to open up the writing process to all departments.
+This leads to a higher relevance in the topics for your employees, because they'll come from within their own ranks.

-Now that you have the app what do you do with the small news section on the existing intranet?
-If you don’t want to give up on it there are three different approaches we have seen with our customers.
+Now that you have the app, what happens to the small news section in your existing intranet?
+If you don’t want to give up on it, there are three different approaches we've seen our customers take.

-Keep the news column and create content in your existing intranet like before.
+Keep the news column and create content in your existing intranet as before.

 You can then feed this content into the app.
-Staffbase provides you with a content API which enables you to insert existing content into the app as well as removing it.
-Be aware though, that this is only an option if you really want to keep the current solution.
-Dedicated news app solutions like Staffbase usually show a much higher usability and functionality concerning the creation of timely news.
-Also, syncing social interactions such as comments and likes is very hard to achieve.
+Staffbase provides a content API that enables you to insert existing content into the app (as well as removing it).
+But be aware that this is only an option if you really want to keep the current methods.
+Dedicated news app solutions like Staffbase usually show much higher usability and functionality when it cones to creating timely news.
+Also, syncing social interactions like comments and likes is very hard to achieve.